Mowglithemaniac/Project0/README.txt

             - A lot of shell files to highlight syntax.
               Note that file "B003 bsub.h" is to be used specifically on the LSF 10 cluster.
               This is done by submitting it to the job queue, and let the server handle it.

 Command:
 $ bsub < B003\ bsub.sh
 To view the job queue, use the command 'bjobs'
 After a minute or two expect that the job will disappear, so you have a limited amount of time to test it.

+Directory   | Tools
+            : Setup to contain useful programs
+            - LC3-Decoder jar file, graphical interface
+              looks like crap, but it works.
+              Converts machine language to Assembly.